saastechacademy/foundation/udm/beginner/party.md

 Entities
 1. Party
-Description: Represents any entity that can enter into a relationship.
+* Description: Represents any entity that can enter into a relationship.
 This includes individuals, groups, or organizations.
 * Key Attributes: Unique identifier (partyId).

 2. Person
 * Description: A specialization of Party, representing individual human beings.
 * Key Attributes: Inherits partyId, plus attributes like firstName, lastName, birthDate.
-* Relationship with Party: Every Person is a Party, but with additional attributes specific to individuals.
+* Relationship with Party: Person is subentity of Party entity.
+Every Person is a Party, but with additional attributes specific to individuals.

 3. PartyGroup
 * Description: Another specialization of Party, representing collective entities such as companies or organizations.
 * Key Attributes: Inherits partyId, plus attributes like groupName, taxId.
 * Relationship with Party: Every PartyGroup is a Party, but with attributes specific to groups.

 4. Party Roles
 * Function: Defines the role of a Party in a specific context.
 * Examples: Customer, Supplier, Employee.
+* Key Attributes: partyId and roleTypeId (Unique identifier of roleType entity).
+* Relationship with Party: A single party can have multiple roles.
 * Assignment: A Party is assigned a Role through the PartyRole entity, linking the Party to its function within the business ecosystem.

+5. Party Relationships
+* Description: A relationship is defined by two parties and their respective roles.
+* Function: To maintain the unique information about each relationship of party to each other.
+* Key Attributes: partyId and roleTypeId of both parties and relationshipTypeId.

-5. Contact Mechanisms and Purposes
+5. Contact Mechanism
-Adding Contact Mechanisms
+* Function: Contact Mech entity stores access mechanism from parties.
-* Types: Includes phone numbers (TelecomNumber) and postal addresses (PostalAddress).
+* Types: Includes email address (EmailAddress), phone numbers (TelecomNumber) and postal addresses (PostalAddress).
+* Key Attributes: Unique identifier (contactMechId).

+6. Party Contact Mechanism
 * Linking to Party: Achieved via the ContactMech entity, which associates a contact mechanism with a Party through a unique contactMechId.
-Assigning Purposes to Contact Mechanisms
+* Key Attributes: partyId, contactMechId and fromDate.

+7. Party Contact Mechanism Purposes
 * Function: Defines the specific use of a contact mechanism, like billing or shipping.
-* Implementation: Utilizes the ContactMechPurpose entity, linking a contactMechId to a purpose such as BILLING or SHIPPING.
+* Implementation: Utilizes the ContactMechPurposeType entity, linking a PartyContactMech to a purposeTypeId such as BILLING or SHIPPING.

 Sample JSON Data
 1. Person as Customer
 ```